HackYourFuture-CPH/corona-hack/README.md

 1. Idea formulation
 2. At least two wireframes
 3. At least two user stories
-4. Next steps of the app
+4. Next steps of the idea.
+If the idea should actually be made, what should be the next steps?

 Hand in everything here: https://docs.google.com/spreadsheets/d/1kY6IWEia8JMsjsMXolloxic-JukgxJHMl_Gm4KZQZHs/edit?usp=sharing